kamil-kw/Rocky_Paperusus_Scissorro/readme.md

 ## 5. Development

 * **All pages:**

-During the first days of the project I did use different pictures for positioning, however I changed it later to specialy designed for this game characters.
+During the first days of the project I did use different pictures for positioning and building game logic, however I changed it later to specially designed for this game characters.